lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### <a name="arena">Diamond Arena</a>

-Stylists can compete against one another in the Diamond Arena for the chance to purchase Diamond Arena Exclusive clothing sets, including the set's Designer's Reflection.
-Unlike the Designer Intel Hub, you can exchange for these items in any order once you've met the requirements to purchase them.
+Stylists can compete against one another in the Diamond Arena for the chance to purchase exclusive clothing sets, including the set's Designer's Reflection.

 To locate the Diamond Arena from the home page, tap `Start Journey`, then tap `Diamond Arena`.